Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Introduction

 \subsection{Contributions}

 In this paper, we propose an optimal privacy-aware sensor fusion framework for general nonlinear systems, as illustrated in Fig.~\ref{Fig.SystemSetup}.
-The system state $X_k$ is observed by $m$ spatially distributed sensors, and the collected measurements are aggregated into the observation vector $Y_k = [Y_k(i)]_{i=1}^m$, where $Y_k(i)$ denotes the measurement from the $i$th sensor.
-To prevent potential privacy leakage caused by direct data disclosure, we design a privacy-aware fusion policy that releases a fused output $Z_k$ in an online manner, subject to the constraint that the total privacy leakage over a finite horizon $K$ does not exceed a prescribed privacy budget $\mathsf{B_G}$.
-A remote estimator then utilizes $Z_k$ to reconstruct the system state.
+The system state $X_k$ is observed by $m$ spatially distributed sensors, and the resulting measurements are collected in the observation vector $Y_k = [Y_k(i)]_{i=1}^m$, where $Y_k(i)$ denotes the measurement from the $i$th sensor.
+These measurements are processed by a fusion center to generate the fused output $Z_k$, which is then used by a remote estimator to reconstruct the system state.
+However, the fusion center’s output may also be exploited by an adversary to infer private information, thereby causing privacy leakage.
+The maximum allowable privacy leakage over the operational horizon $K$ is referred to as the privacy budget, denoted by $\mathsf{B_G} \in \mathbb{R}^{+}$.
+To mitigate privacy leakage arising from direct data disclosure, we design a privacy-aware fusion policy that releases $Z_k$ online while ensuring that the total privacy leakage does not exceed the budget $\mathsf{B_G}$.

 The main contribution of this work is the development of an optimal differentially private sensor fusion framework with adaptive privacy budget allocation.
 Specifically, the fusion policy and the state estimator are jointly designed to minimize the state estimation error under a hard constraint on the total allowable privacy leakage $\mathsf{B_G}$ over a finite horizon, where the privacy leakage is quantified using R\'enyi differential privacy (RDP).
 We derive the constrained optimality equations for the optimal fusion design and show that the proposed fusion policy automatically allocates the privacy budget $\mathsf{B_G}$ over time in a closed-loop manner.
 We further develop a practical numerical algorithm to implement the proposed fusion design.
 The fusion policy is parameterized as a structured Gaussian mechanism that first filters measurements from individual sensors and then aggregates the filtered outputs using an adaptive fusion vector.
 The RDP condition of the proposed fusion policy is explicitly derived and enforced numerically through value clipping.
 The filtering function and the state estimator are jointly optimized by minimizing the mean estimation error over sampled trajectories, while the fusion vector is optimized using a proximal policy optimization algorithm to enable adaptive privacy budget allocation.